linkeddatacenter/kees/README.md

 ### Facts Classification
 It is common practice to classify data into categories that aid in distinguishing the sources and ownership of the data, as well as the context in which it is collected and used:

-- Axiomatic data:  information that is considered self-evident or universally accepted as true without requiring proof or validation
+- **Axioms**:  information that is considered self-evident or universally accepted as true without requiring proof or validation
-- First-party data: Information collected directly from individuals or users by the entity that owns the data, typically through interactions with their own website, app, or services.
+- **First-party data**: Information collected directly from individuals or users by the entity that owns the data, typically through interactions with their own website, app, or services.
-- Second-party data: Data that is obtained directly from another organization, often through a mutually beneficial partnership or collaboration, where the data is shared directly between the two parties involved.
+- **Second-party data**: Data that is obtained directly from another organization, often through a mutually beneficial partnership or collaboration, where the data is shared directly between the two parties involved.
 In KEES second-party data ar use to classify deductions derived by semantic rules derived only by first-party data.
-- Third-party data: Data collected or obtained from external sources or entities that are not directly affiliated with the organization using the data.
+- **Third-party data**: Data collected or obtained from external sources or entities that are not directly affiliated with the organization using the data.
 This data is often purchased or obtained from data brokers, aggregators, or other external sources.
+- **Inferences**: information resulting from a [materialization](https://www.oxfordsemantic.tech/glossary/materialisation) of some reasoning about existing data

 ### Trust